shivannis/xandr-docs-public/xandr-docs/invest/testing-client-side-impression-tracking.md

 You and your publisher will count the same number of impressions delivered.

-If your publisher records **zero** impressions despite sending Microsoft Advertising ad requests during a test, please reach out to your Microsoft Advertising representative.
+If your publisher records **zero** impressions despite sending Microsoft Advertising ad requests during a test, reach out to your Microsoft Advertising representative.